peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EDecimal RemainderNear(EDecimal divisor, EContext ctx)

-<p>Finds the distance to the closest multiple of the given divisor, based on
+<p>Finds the distance to the closest multiple of the specified divisor,
- the result of dividing this object's value by another object's value.
- </p><ul> <li>If this and the other object divide evenly, the result is
- 0.</li><li>If the remainder's absolute value is less than half of the divisor's absolute value, the result has the same sign as this object and will be the distance to the closest multiple.</li><li>If the remainder's absolute value is more than half of the divisor's absolute value, the result
+ based on the result of dividing this object's value by another object's value. </p><ul> <li>If this and the other object divide evenly, the result is 0.</li><li>If the remainder's absolute value is less than half of the divisor's absolute value, the result has the same sign as this object and will be the distance to the closest multiple.</li><li>If the remainder's absolute value is more than half of the divisor's absolute value, the result